transcending1/Review/admin/subpage/modules/module_doc/Normalizer.md

 ### 3.norm
-+ Description

-The norm to use to normalize each non zero sample
+'The norm to use to normalize each non zero sample'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |